-East Tennessee PBS will broadcast the three Knoxville-based episodes of ANTIQUES ROADSHOW on Mondays, September 22, 29, and October 6, at 8 p.m.
+The three Knoxville episodes of ANTIQUES ROADSHOW air Mondays, September 22, 29, and October 6, at 8 p.m. on East Tennessee PBS!

 The 12-time Emmy® nominated series came to Knoxville in July 2013 as part of its eight-city summer production tour.
 Almost 5,000 guests attended the all-day appraisal event at the Knoxville Convention Center, where guests received valuations of their antiques and collectibles from specialists from the country’s leading auction houses and independent dealers.